 At Disney Springs®, for instance, more than 100 stores are available now and coming soon.
 They range from World of Disney — the largest Disney character shop on the planet — to top brands such as Coach, Free People and Lily Pulitzer.
 And at Universal CityWalk, you can buy rarified character collectibles at the Universal Studios Store.

 This stylish, sophisticated mall also offers complimentary valet parking and Wi-Fi.
-You’ll even find Visit Orlando at the concierge desk, as well as currency-exchange services.
+You can even take advantage of currency-exchange services while you’re there.

 About 25 minutes from Walt Disney World and Orlando International Airport, The Florida Mall® is the region’s largest shopping center with a whopping 1.8 million square feet of retail space.
 It features more than 250 retail, dining and entertainment choices, with anchor stores that include Macy’s and Dick’s Sporting Goods.

 The latter two outlets can be found in the International Drive area, which is also home to Pointe Orlando’s collection of bespoke retailers.
-Highlights here include Charming Charlie and Tommy Hilfiger.
+Highlights here include Cigars to Go and Hollister Co.

 Finally, don’t drop until you’ve shopped the elegant boutiques in and around downtown Orlando and Winter Park, about 20 minutes northeast of the city’s core.
 In addition to leisurely strolling down brick-paved and tree-lined streets, these areas offer national names, antique stores, vintage clothing shops, one-of-a-kind gifts and much more.